troyBORG/HeadlessTickManager/README.md

   - Default: `false`
   - `true`: Snap instantly to `MinTickRate` when no non-host users remain.
   - `false`: Glide back down gradually.
 ---

+## 📖 Further Reading

+For a deeper explanation of each config option and example drop-in configs (Conservative / Balanced / Aggressive), see [🔗 ConfigTuningGuide.md](ConfigTuningGuide.md).

+---